-Upon receipt of twenty-five (25) applications for the Leon Abbott scholarships, Connecticut awarded eleven (11) Abbott Scholarship of \$1,000.00 each, providing recognition of the academic achievement of our youth.
-Additionally, forty-one (41) Valley scholarships will be awarded in varying amounts to deserving students in recognition of their academic achievements.
-Once again, III.
-Brother Jack Farkas, 33° chaired our Scholarship Committee.
+Upon receipt of fifty (50) applications for the Leon Abbott scholarships, Connecticut will award twelve (12) Abbott Scholarships, providing recognition of the academic achievement of our youth.
+Additionally, approximately seventy-five (75) Valley scholarships will also be awarded in varying amounts, to deserving students in recognition of their academic achievements.
 I would like to thank III.
-Brother Jack and the entire Scholarship Committee for their work this year.
+Brother Jack J.S.
+Farkas, 33°, MSA, Chairman and Brother Darrin Silhavy, 32°, Assistant Chairman of the Scholarship Committee and the remainder of the members of the Committee for their work this year.